Migrate to Grav 2.0

 Grav 1.8 beta → Grav 2.0 (fresh install + import)

-Grav 1.7.51 is the final stable release in the 1.7 series.
+Grav 1.7.52 is the final stable release in the 1.7 series.
 It remains a supported option and will continue to receive critical security fixes.
+There is no fixed deadline to migrate.

 How to migrate